Online reviews, especially Google reviews, are becoming more powerful every day.

-Online Reviews, especially Google Reviews, are becoming more impactful every day!
-Positive reviews are a great way to attract more calls and visits from prospects, but negative reviews can cripple a business — especially a small, locally-owned business.
+Positive reviews are a great way to attract more calls and visits to your website, but negative reviews can cripple the flow of business — especially for a small, locally-owned business.
 Keep reading to learn more about the impact that negative reviews can have on your business and how to handle a negative review if you get one.

 If your company hasn’t received a negative review yet, it most likely will at some point.
 No matter how excellent your customer service is and how well your products are loved, you just can’t please all of the people all of the time.